helium/HIP/0024-transfer-percentage-of-hotspot.md

 [summary]: #summary

 This proposal introduces a new transaction, transfer_gateway_v2, which would allow a hotspot owner to transfer a percentage share of a hotspot's revenue stream to another owner.
-Once a transferred, the only means for reversal would be for the new owner to voluntarily transfer it back to the original owner.
+This transfer would be 'stable' as reversal would require the agreement of both parties.
 Percentage share would be directly determinant in the payout of HNT rewards  (50% share -> 50% of HNT rewards, 10% share -> 10% of HNT, etc.).

 This transaction is solely about rewards splitting on-chain and how people figure out hotspot ownership